An excerpt from Empire of Memory

 “Now that’s style,” Delphi said.
 Then, upon reflection: “They won’t let Alfonso in.”

 “Of course they would!”
 I protested.
-I was just thirteen but I was already as tall as she was back then.
+I was just thirteen but I was already as tall as she was.

 “That’s not the point,” Jun said impatiently.
 “I’m going to get myself assigned to cover the Beatles and we can talk to them ourselves.”